AxonIQ/reference-guide/axon-framework/axon-framework-commands/infrastructure.md

 ### AxonServerCommandBus

-The `AxonServerCommandBus` is the _default_ distributed `CommandBus` implementation set by the framework.
+The `AxonServerCommandBus` is the _default_ distributed `CommandBus` implementation that is set by the framework.
-It connects to [AxonServer](../../axon-server-introduction.md) to submit and receive commands with.
+It connects to [AxonServer](../../axon-server-introduction.md), with which it can send and receive commands.

 As it is the default, configuring it is relatively straightforward: